MAMMA: Markerless & Automatic Multi-Person Motion Action Capture: Method

 \subsection{Model Fitting}

-Our method fits SMPL-X neutral body, $\mathcal{M}(\boldsymbol{\beta}, \boldsymbol{\theta}, \boldsymbol{t})$, to a multi-view sequence of one or two people.
+Our method fits the SMPL-X neutral body, $\mathcal{M}(\boldsymbol{\beta}, \boldsymbol{\theta}, \boldsymbol{t})$, to a multi-view sequence of one or two people using L-BFGS~\citep{liu1989limited}.
 We initialize all the SMPL-X bodies at the 3D point that best minimizes the distance between the rays projected from the camera centers.
-The arms are placed in an “L” shape as the initial pose.
-The global orientation is set to 0.
-Unlike other methods~\citep{hewitt2024look, patel2024camerahmr}, we do not initialize the pose and shape of the person with any regression method, and we assume the calibration parameters are given.
+Unlike other methods~\citep{hewitt2024look, patel2024camerahmr}, we do not initialize the pose and shape of the person with any regression method, as our surface landmarks carry enough information about the person and the scene.
+We assume the calibration parameters are given.
 We use 16 shape coefficients ($\boldsymbol\beta$).

-Our optimization process consists of three steps.
-The first step involves optimizing the translation and rotation of the bodies using only the repro-jection loss.
-The second stage optimizes the pose, shape, and translation parameters with Geman-McClure as robust estimation.
-The third stage refines the pose.
-As it is already close to optimal, we want a less aggressive loss on large reprojection errors (e.g. large $\sigma$).
-Thus, we change the robust estimator to Huber.